Dweezil Zappa: Career

 In the mid-1990s, Zappa voiced the character Ajax Duckman on the animated series Duckman.
 He also briefly appeared in the television sitcom Normal Life with sister Moon Unit Zappa and former Laverne & Shirley star Cindy Williams.
 He composed and performed the theme music for The Ben Stiller Show (the solo from Spinal Tap's "Break Like the Wind").
 In 1998, Zappa played music agent John Kaplan in the Warner Bros. family comedy Jack Frost.
-In 1999, Dweezil, alongside his brother, Ahmet Zappa, starred in a show featuring celebrities, bands and dance troupe called Happy Hour which debuted April 3, 1999 on the USA Network.
+In 1999, Dweezil, alongside his brother, Ahmet Zappa, starred in a show featuring celebrities, bands and dance troupe called Happy Hour which debuted April 3, 1999, on the USA Network.
 The show lasted for one season despite its success due to a copyright dispute over the title of the show.
-To promote the show, him and Ahmet appeared briefly on the World Wrestling Federation's Rage Party, held the night prior to WrestleMania XV.
+To promote the show, he and Ahmet appeared briefly on the World Wrestling Federation's Rage Party, held the night prior to WrestleMania XV.

 In "Weird Al" Yankovic's 2003 eleventh studio album Poodle Hat, Zappa performs the opening guitar solo and sings on the track, "Genius in France".
 In 2006, Zappa organized the "Zappa Plays Zappa" tour.
-He assembled a band of young musicians with a view to bring the music of Frank Zappa to a younger audience.
+He assembled a band of young musicians with a view to bringing the music of Frank Zappa to a younger audience.
 The tour also featured guest appearances by Steve Vai, Napoleon Murphy Brock and Terry Bozzio.
 The tour began in Europe in May with dates in the U.S. from June.
 After a break it continued in the U.S. on October 18, 2006.
 The 2007 version of the tour ran from July, finishing in Australia in early December, and featured Ray White as special guest.
 The shows ended with the promise: "There are so many songs we want to learn to play ... see y'all next year ...", and further tours have followed each year since 2007.
 In 2009, Ray White left Zappa Plays Zappa for an undisclosed reason.

 Zappa lent his voice to one of the characters in one episode of Metalocalypse on Adult Swim.

-In 2016, Zappa went on tour to celebrate the 50th anniversary of the release of Frank Zappa's album Freak Out!.
+In 2016, Zappa went on tour to celebrate the 50th anniversary of the release of Frank Zappa's album Freak Out!
 The tour was titled "50 Years of Frank: Dweezil Zappa Plays Whatever the F@%k He Wants – The Cease and Desist Tour".
 The tour title was inspired by Zappa's feud with his brother Ahmet over the use of the "Zappa Plays Zappa" moniker, which resulted in Ahmet sending Zappa a cease-and-desist letter through the family trust.